Colleges that Meet 100% of Need

 Unfortunately, this is not what it means!
 The key is first understanding how NEED is defined in the world of college financial aid.

 Let’s break it down –

-To apply for financial aid for college, a student must file a form called the FAFSA.
+To apply for need-based financial aid for college, a student must file a form called the FAFSA.
 The FAFSA, which is administered by the Federal government, collects information about the student’s and their family’s financial situation.
 Specifically, it looks at income and assets for both student and parent.
 Some private colleges will also require a form called the CSS Profile, which asks additional questions to get a more complete look at the family’s financial situation.

 Both the FAFSA and the Profile will generate a very important number – the Expected Family Contribution, or EFC.
 This is essentially a measure of the family’s financial strength; the amount they can reasonably be expected to contribute towards the cost of the student’s education.
 (Some families might not find their EFC reasonable at all, but this is a separate issue!)

 When a college puts together a financial aid package for a student, they use the EFC to determine how much aid to offer.
 Basically, they take the “Cost of Attendance” for their college (which includes tuition, fees, room and board, books, etc.), then subtract the family’s EFC (the amount the family is expected to pay.)
 The amount left over is the student’s “need.”

 In other words, need is the gap between the Cost of Attendance at a specific college and a student’s Expected Family Contribution.
 Your EFC will be the same, or very similar, at every college.
 Because Cost of Attendance differs, your need will be what changes.
 The more expensive the college, the higher your need.

 In a perfect world, all colleges would have the funding to meet every student’s need through financial aid.
 But, unfortunately, this isn’t the case – for most applicants, most colleges only meet a certain percentage of need.
 At many private schools in fact, a student can expect to be pay their EFC, plus an additional amount.